Holly919/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+A stateful component is a class component created by extending the React.Component class. class example extends React.Component {
+constructor() { super(); this.state = { message: "Hello world" }; }
+ render() {
+    return <div>Hello, I am Example Component</div>;
+  }
+}
+A stateful component is dependent on it’s state object and can change it’s own state.
+The component re-renders based on changes to it’s state, and may pass down properties of it’s state to child components as properties on a props object.

 2. Describe the different phases of the component lifecycle.

+*Render Phase - is pure and has no side effects.
+It can be paused, stopped or restarted.
+It mounts and updates elements on the DOM.
+*Pre-Commit phase - Can read the DOM.
+*Commit Phase - Can work with the DOM, run side effects and schedule updates.

 3. Demonstrate an understanding of class component lifecycle methods.

+*Mounting -  Initial data you want access to will be defined on the constructor of this phase.
+Your render method is invoked and componentDidMount gets called as well.
+*Updating - you’re updating component data.
+setState can be used to change the component’s state data, forcing a call to render. shouldComponentUpdate is a method one could use here to stop a component from calling render if necessary.
+*Un-Mounting - Component is removed from the screen. componentWillUnmount is called and can be used for any clean up you may need to do.

 4. Define stateful logic.

+Stateful logic is logic that is built into a component.
+It can be a function that handles a click event or maybe a function that sets toggle state, or even a function that formats data before it gets displayed.
+Usually, this kind of logic deals with state in the component.

 5. Describe how to test a React component with React Testing Library.

+Arrange, act, assert.
+First, we “arrange” our test by setting up our code such that it can be tested.
+Then, we “act” - calling a method or function that returns a result of interest to our test.
+Finally, with that return we “assert” if our expected return matched the actual return.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.